karthikb351/karthikb351/_drafts/_posts/why-i-m-joining-insider-in.md

 ---
-title: I'm just joined Insider.in
+title: I've just joined Insider.in
 date: 2018-04-23 20:34:54 +0530
 layout: post
-permalink: "/blog/whats-next-for-me"
+permalink: "/blog/i-ve-just-joined-insider"
 description: After three years at HasGeek, this seems like the next logical step.
   Here's what I'm going to be working on.
 categories: []